 Homie, Lover, Everything: T.I.
-Salutes ‘Struggle’ Matrimony-dom In Message To Tiny On 10th Anniversary
+Salutes ‘Struggle’ Matrimony-dom To Tiny On 10th Anniversary

 T.I.
 Salutes His Imperfect Marriage To Tiny On Their 10th Anniversary

 Homie, Lover, Everything: T.I.
-Salutes ‘Struggle’ Matrimony-dom In Message To Tiny On 10th Anniversary
+Salutes ‘Struggle’ Matrimony-dom To Tiny On 10th Anniversary

 “Happy 10th anniversary to my homie, lover, everything‼️ @majorgirl WE MADE A DIME‼️”

-T.I. is showing out and showing off his love for his wife Tiny Harris after the couple has made it through hell and high water together.
-It’s no secret that many of T.I.’s marital misdeeds have made it to headlines in the past decades but the bright side, he says is it worked for them!
+T.I. is showing out and showing off his love for his wife Tiny Harris after the couple made it through hell and high water together.
+It’s no secret that many of T.I.’s marital misdeeds have made it to headlines in the past decade but on the bright side, he says is it worked for them!

 Our journey has been an adventurous one & our way may not work for everybody,but [middle finger] dem cause it works for US😍‼️

 Tip and Tiny Harris were married on July 30th, 2010.
-The #FamilyHustle stars documented their year-long separation for television cameras in 2017 after Tip called his wife a “distraction.”
-Tones have changed drastically since the, with T.I. realizing that his wife is actually everything he needs.
+The #FamilyHustle stars documented their year-long separation for television cameras in 2017 after Tip called his marriage to his wife a”distraction.”
+Tones have changed drastically since then, with T.I. realizing that his wife is actually everything he needs.
 In his message, the husband says he’s figured out how to support her dream without ‘killing’ his own.

 We’ve seen so many couples…that we both thought had such perfect, exemplary relationships break up,fold & throw in the towel.
 Seen em come… watched em fail(unfortunately)& learned that nobody has the blueprints to a perfect marriage nor do they have a gps to longevity.
 We’re all just waking up every day trying to figure this sh*t out‼️ How to fulfill ourselves while remaining committed?
 How to become tenacious about making your husband/wife happy without losing yourself?
 How to support their dreams without killing your own?
 The answer (for US at least) was finding ways to make their happiness…your happiness.
 Find pleasure in pleasing each other so we seldom have to focus on pleasing ourselves.
 I know you’ve endured some circumstantial unpleasantries on this ride & so have I… but struggles,flaws & all I wouldn’t trade our ride for the world‼️ Cause it produced the pain that brought US understanding (Alexa play Xscape😉) & with no struggle there’s no progress…

 T.I. adds he’d rather struggle with Tiny over anyone else.
+“I’d rather struggle with you than shine effortlessly with anyone else:”

 To be honest…I’d rather struggle with you than shine effortlessly with anyone else.
 One thing I know, flaws and all, good or bad, rich or poor….
 YOU for ME & ERRRBODY KNOW I AINT BUULLSHITTIN ABOUT YOU‼️ This is my lifetime investment, so anyone who ain’t ready to DIE or KILL about ya may as well leave you alone and find something safe to do😎.
 Anyhow… I said all that to say I love you… now even more than I did the day we said “I do” & will continue to do so until my time is UP(even after).
 Thank you for your patience & forgiveness.
 Thank you for allowing me the time & opportunity to evolve, grow,& mature into the man I am today.
 We got plenty more of these to celebrate so I can end this one here with… Here’s to seizing the memories of today…For today is the best it’s ever been,& the best is yet to come😉‼️ I Love You With All There Is Inside Me Mrs.H😍🥰😘